azorya/KafkaNotes/zookeeper_settings.md

     -rw-rw-r-- 1 zconsult zconsult  1887 Apr  3 08:48 zookeeper-gc.log.0
     -rw-rw-r-- 1 zconsult zconsult 19099 Apr  7 11:11 zookeeper.out

-zookeeper writes to quite a few files but _zookeeper.out_ is a good place to start looking.
+zookeeper writes quite a few files but _zookeeper.out_ is a good place to start looking.

-Do not forget repeat your launch command on all the boxes.
+Do not forget to run the _zookeeper-server-start_ command on all the zookeeper boxes before starting kafka brokers.

-As a test let us [create a zookeeper node.](./zookeeper_node_for_kafka.md)
+Follow the link for isntructions on how to [create a zookeeper node](./zookeeper_node_for_kafka.md) for kafka.